Open a company in Greece

 To set up a Greek Private Company, there is a list of bureaucratic and legal steps that a foreign entrepreneur must complete.

-If you want to incorporate and register a Private Company (IKE) in Greece, you can find the basic steps in the following Article , along with a detailed summary of those procedures, and the estimated time and cost for each step.
+If you want to incorporate and register a Private Company (IKE) in Greece, you can find the basic steps in the details below , along with a detailed summary of those procedures, and the requirements and taxation involved.

 – a private limited company (PSC) acquires legal personality and is a commercial company, even if its purpose is not a commercial enterprise.